 16. Bryce Canyon National Park

-Located in the southwestern part of Utah, Bryce Canyon National Park is home to a collection of unique natural sandstone formations called hoodoos that tower several hundred feet high.
+Located in southwestern Utah, Bryce Canyon National Park has a collection of unique natural sandstone formations called hoodoos that tower several hundred feet high.

 Some of this almost alien landscape resembles mushrooms or structures ranging from cottage to fortress, all in gorgeous shades of orange and red that are tear-jerkingly beautiful at dawn and dusk.